msaxton/search-strategies-slides/slides.md

 micah.saxton@tufts.edu

-### 2. Reference sources can help you find and/or narrow your research topic.
+### 2. Use reference sources to help you find and/or narrow your research topic

-What is a reference source?

 A reference source summarizes and synthesizes secondary sources.
 Typically, a reference source does not contain original research.
 These sources provide important background and contextual information on your subject.

-Examples of reference sources:
-* Dictionary / Encyclopedia
-* Handbook

-What is a research topic?
+### 3. A narrowly defined research topic will streamline your research process.

 "A [research] topic is an approach to a subject, one that asks a question whose answer solves a problem that your readers care about."
 (Booth et al., 2014)

 Topics should be narrow enough to direct your research and fit within the parameters of your assignment.

-General topic: Islamic thought in the modern world

-Narrow topic: The effect of the popular uprisings in Egypt during the 2010s on Islamic political philosophy
+General topic: Representations of queerness in the media

-### 3. Bibliographies are tools, not formalities.

-Use published bibliographies or the bibliographies in scholarly literature to help you find sources.

-### 4. The who, what, where, when, and why of your research topic can be used as keywords when searching library catalogs and databases.

-What is a keyword?
+Narrow topic: The conflict between _machismo_ and queer identity in recent Latin American film

+#### Name your topic
+I am researching...

+**I am researching** the conflict between _machismo_ and queer identity in recent Latin American film

+#### Ask a question
+...because I want to find out who/what/where/when/wether/why/how..

+**because I want to find out how** how these films portray masculinity

+#### Identify the significance of your research
+...in order to help my reader understand...

+**in order to help my reader understand** how the media plays a role in the construction of gender norms.

+I am researching the conflict between _machismo_ and queer identity in recent Latin American films because I want to find out how these films portray masculinity in order to help my reader understand how the media plays a role in the construction of gender norms.

+### 4. Combine keywords and subject terms to get more relevant search results

 * Keywords ("Any field") searches:
     * title